 Pancreatitis is a particularly difficult problem to catch in cats because it is fairly uncommon and its symptoms mimic those of other conditions.
 Most commonly seen in overweight cats and cats who stop eating for an extended period of time, this condition can lead to serious complications and can even be fatal.
 With prompt and proper treatment, however, recovery is possible.
 It all depends how quickly you catch it and get your cat to the vet for treatment.

-What Is The Best Cat Food For Pancreatitis?
+What Is The Best Food For Pancreatitis in Cats?

 - NomNomNow Fresh Cat Food Delivery